Find Affordable College Courses

 Occupation Description Plan, direct, or coordinate the actual distribution or movement of a product or service to the customer.
 Coordinate sales distribution by establishing sales territories, quotas, and goals and establish training programs for sales representatives.
 Analyze sales statistics gathered by staff to determine sales potential and inventory requirements and monitor the preferences of customers.

-Daily Life Of a Sales Manager
+A Day in the Life of a Sales Manager

 • Oversee regional and local sales managers and their staffs.